 Louise Andrew MBACP Reg.
 NCS Accred.

-However much we may feel that we should be able to cope with anxieties, depression, stress, loss, bereavement, lack of self confidence and other difficult feelings, sometimes we can't and we need to seek help.
+However much we may feel that we should be able to cope with anxieties, depression, stress, loss, bereavement, lack of self confidence, self esteem, self worth and other difficult feelings, sometimes we can't and we need to seek help.
+Seeking help is the first step forward, working towards an understanding of the issues, which may be causing us distress and how we might be able to change the way that we deal with them to make life more manageable, or, possibly, even to resolve the issues.

-I offer counselling in a safe and peaceful room overlooking a private garden.
-My training and way of working is person-centred counselling (Humanistic/Integrative), which is a collaborative partnership, balanced between you, the client, and me, the counsellor, working together to explore issues that are causing problems and distress and trying to find a way forward to manage, or, even better, to resolve these issues.
+My training, and way of working, is person-centred counselling (Humanistic/Integrative), which is a collaborative partnership, balanced between you, the client, and me, the counsellor, working together to explore issues that are causing problems and distress and trying to find a way forward to manage, or, even better, to resolve these issues.

 Training, qualifications & experience